insraq/insraq.github.com/_posts/2022-1-28-game-pref.md

 ---
 layout: post
-title: Practical Game Performance Optimization - A Real Life Example From Industry Idle
+title: Game Performance Optimization - A Practical Example From Industry Idle
 ---

 Game performance is hard, maybe not as hard as making a game [deterministic](https://ruoyusun.com/2019/03/29/game-networking-2.html#deterministic-is-hard).
 Both require *disciplines*, which do not come out of the box with programming language and tooling.
 It's generally a good idea not to worry too much about performance while adding new game features.
 Because trying to kill two birds with one stone usually leads to bad decisions - over-engineering, premature optimization and the "solution" might not work at all.
 After all, it's hard to optimize a codebase while new code is constantly being added.
 The old wisdom of "first you make it work, then you make it fast" applies here.